 Sunday, June 19, Meet in Rice Lake

-After checking in at the Americinn, we’ll gather at a local restaurant for a short pre tour information meeting to say hello to our new bicycle companions before sitting down to a delicious hearty dinner at the Adventures Restaurant, a well-known and popular Rice Lake restaurant.
+After checking in at the Americinn, we’ll gather at a local restaurant for a short pre-tour information meeting to say hello to our new bicycle companions and staff before sitting down to a delicious hearty dinner at the Adventures Restaurant, a well-known and popular Rice Lake restaurant.
 Those who arrive early in Rice Lake may want to take a dip in the hotel’s indoor pool, visit the shops in downtown Rice Lake, or go for a short bike ride in and around this bike friendly town.
 The Wild Rivers State Trail and Tuscobia State Trail (limestone grade) are favorites with hikers and bikers.

 Monday, June 20th, Cycle to Hayward, Approximate mileage: 50